michagonzo77/community-tools-test/README.md

 Embark on your automation journey with Kubiya!
 For questions or assistance, consult our [documentation](https://docs.kubiya.ai/) or reach out to our vibrant community.

-**Transform your workflows with Kubiya - Where automation meets innovation!**
+**Transform your workflows with Kubiya - Where automation meets innovation!**# Trigger workflow